 "Skin Deep" lampshades the A Match Made in Stockholm implications of the Beauty and the Beast story—the problem is that the person bringing it up is Regina in the context of deceiving Belle.

-The only black characters (the Genie, Cinderella's Fairy Godmother) literallyonly exist to magically make the lives of white people better.
+The only black characters (the Genie, Cinderella's Fairy Godmother) only exist to magically make the lives of white people better.
 At least until Lancelot showed up in Season 2.
 And then he turns out to have been Dead All Along.
 But it's debatable whether or not Lancelot was still just there to further the white people's stories, albeit in a negative way.
 Even the priest that marries Snow and Charming is just there to serve, really.
 Near the end of Season 2, we get Tamara, who is independent and resourceful.
 And... you know... a cheating murderous, Manipulative Bitch.
-To say nothing of the fact that for Pinocchio to identify his killer in Season 2, all he would have had to say in THAT town is that the woman who killed him was black, and the number of probable suspects would be reduced pretty much to one right then and there.
-Then there's Billy, who turns out to be one of Cinderella's pet rats.
+To say nothing of the fact that for Pinocchio to identify his killer in Season 2, all he would have had to say in THAT town is that the woman who killed him was black, and the number of probable suspects would be reduced to one right then and there.
+Then there's Billy, who turns out to be one of Cinderella's pet rats and dies as soon as he's introduced.
 Make of that what you will.

 In an episode, Emma finds out that Regina was misappropriating funds from the town to build herself a house, and presented it in a meeting.
 Turns out it was a set up, and Regina calmly admitted that she did it, but to build a center for children.
 So it's ok to steal money from a town as long as you do something good with it?
 This is presented as Emma being wrong, and Regina getting the upper hand.
 Shouldn't someone else have questioned it?

 Red and Granny turn into monstrous beasts once a month (well, Granny used to, when she was younger), and only the power of a magical red cloak can stop Red from slaughtering everything in her path.